 Cut the top off of your other pot to make the top of the tandoor and a lid

 Mark a line around the bottom of your other pot around 4cm from the base.
-Using either a disc cutter or saw carefully cut around the edge until they seperate.
+Using either a disc cutter or saw carefully cut around the edge until they separate.
 Don’t try to cut straight through in 1 go but go around the edge making a deeper cut each time.
 My dad cut this using a disc cutter for me and recommends you wear eye protection and some sort of face mask and ear defenders as he said it was extremely loud and dusty.
+The lower down the pot you cut the bigger/smaller the opening of the tandoor will be.

 Time to construct your home tandoor so find a suitable place for it to live